-We have audited the financial statements of Mitie Technical Facilities Management Limited ("the company") for the year ended 31 March 2018 which comprise the profit and loss account, the balance sheet, the statement of changes in equity and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom accounting standards, including financial reporting standard 101 reduced disclosure framework (United Kingdom generally accepted accounting practice).
+We have audited the financial statements of Mitie Business Services Limited ("the Company") for the year ended 31 March 2018 which comprise the Profit and loss account, the Balance sheet, the Statement of changes in equity and notes to the financial statements 1 to 29, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 Reduced Disclosure Framework (United Kingdom Generally Accepted Accounting Practice).

-In our opinion, except for the effects of the matters described in the basis for qualified opinion paragraph the financial statements:
+In our opinion, the financial statements: